abdulbaseer-Serat/Networkwalks-B083-Wk3-PM1-PASSWORD-CRACKING-WITH-JTR/README.md

 ---

 ## 🧪 Module 1 - Task 1: PDF Password Cracking Using a CLI-Based Dictionary Attack.
-### CLI-Based PDF Password Recovery Using a Dictionary Attack

 A command-line approach for recovering authorized PDF passwords by extracting PDF hashes with `pdf2john` and testing candidate passwords using `John the Ripper` and a wordlist-based dictionary attack.